What is Watt?

 Question #5

-A hybrid system has an installed power of 9 kWp, a battery of 18 kWh, and a connection power of 6 kW.
-If the battery is fully charged, the panels are producing at full capacity, and the inverter can handle both sources, what is the theoretical maximum power output available at that moment?
+A hybrid system has a maximum panel output power of 9 kW and a battery capacity of 18 kWh with a maximum discharge power of 15 kW.
+If the battery is fully charged and there are no output limitations, what is the theoretical maximum power the system can produce at that moment?

 kW